Poenari Castle

 Poenari Castle ([po.eˈnarʲ]), also known as Poenari Citadel (Cetatea Poenari in Romanian), is a ruined castle in Romania which was a home of Vlad the Impaler.
-The citadel is situated high atop a mountain and accessed by climbing 1,480 concrete stairs.
+The citadel is situated on top of a mountain and accessed by climbing 1,480 concrete stairs.

 Location

 The castle is located on the plateau of Mount Cetatea, facing the west side of the Transfăgărășan, on a canyon formed on the Argeș River valley, close to the Făgăraș Mountains.

 History

 Poenari Castle was constructed around the beginning of the 13th century by Wallachians.
 Around the 14th century, Poenari (then known as Castle Arges) was the main citadel of the Basarab rulers.
 In the next few decades, the name and the residents changed a few times but eventually the castle was abandoned and left in ruins.

-However, in the 15th century, realizing the potential for a castle perched high on a steep precipice of rock, Vlad III the Impaler repaired and consolidated the structure by enslaving his enemies from the nobility of the Danubian Principalities of Wallachia and Moldavia, making it one of his main fortresses, rebuilding the former Castle Arges on the left side of the river with stones from the older Castle Poenari, which was on the right bank and somewhat lower.
+However, in 1459, realizing the potential for a castle perched high on a steep precipice of rock, Vlad III the Impaler repaired and consolidated the structure by arresting his enemies from the nobility from Wallachia, making it one of his main fortresses, rebuilding the former Castle Arges on the left side of the river with stones from the older Castle Poenari, which was on the right bank and somewhat lower.
 Although the castle was used for many years after Vlad's death in 1476, it eventually was abandoned again in the first half of the 16th century and was in ruins by the 17th century.
 The size and location of the castle made it difficult to conquer.
-On January 13, 1913, a landslide caused by an earthquake brought down parts of the castle which crashed into the river far below.
+On 13 January 1913, a landslide caused by an earthquake brought down parts of the castle which crashed into the river far below.
 After two further earthquakes in 1940 and 1977 that caused further damage, it was slightly repaired and the walls and its towers still stand today.
 Since 2009, the site has been administered by the Argeș County Museum.